jadejak4/Work_at_Formula_Manipal/README.md

 # Work_at_Formula_Manipal
 Hi, hope this finds you well.
-The above repo summarizes majority of the technical work that was executed by myself, during my tenure at Formula Manipal.
+The above repo summarizes majority of the technical work that was executed by collaboratively by team mates & I, during my tenure at Formula Manipal.

 Broadly speaking my proejcts at FM included:
 1) Hardware & Firmware Design of a Data Acqusition system for a formula student car.